Patrick O. Cavanaugh

 |Philadelphia, PA||v. +1.215.569.5577||f. +1.215.832.5577|

-Patrick Cavanaugh is a civil litigator and environmental lawyer who began his career as a trial attorney for the U.S. Department of Justice, Torts Branch, Civil Division.
+Patrick Cavanaugh has more than 30 years of experience as a civil litigator and environmental lawyer, beginning his career as a trial attorney for the U.S. Department of Justice, Torts Branch, Civil Division.
 While at the Justice Department, Mr. Cavanaugh worked on the Agent Orange and Radiation Litigation Trial Teams.
 He has litigated a number of toxic tort cases since becoming a private practitioner in the mid-1980s.
 Mr. Cavanaugh’s current practice focuses primarily in areas of civil disputes, environmental counseling and litigation, internal investigations, and product liability claims.
 Specifically, he represents a wide range of clients in areas such as:

 - litigation of civil and commercial claims